-Zoos South Australia (Zoos SA) is pleased to announce a proposed vison plan that will guide the transformation of both Adelaide and Monarto Zoos over the next 20 years and create new and exciting memories for members, supporters and visitors.
+Zoos South Australia (Zoos SA) is pleased to announce a proposed vison plan that will guide the transformation of both Adelaide Zoo and Monarto Safari Park over the next 20 years and create new and exciting memories for members, supporters and visitors.

 The Zoos SA Master Plan is a plan for how the 137 year old conservation society will deliver against its mission, vision and goals through its internationally renowned sites, programs and people in addition to guiding the organisation’s infrastructure and animal collection plans.